Safar Hai Shart

 Safar Hai Shart is a travelogue television show on-air on Express News.
 The show was hosted by Waqar Ahmed Malik and Mukkaram Kaleem.
 Safar Hai Shart was an exclusive travelogue produced by Waqar Ahmed Malik, completed on nothing but motorbikes.
 Two guys on bikes explored the wonders of the Karakoram Highway in Pakistan.
-The Karakoram Highway (KKH) is the highest paved international road in the world and often known as 9th wonder of the world.
+The Karakoram Highway (KKH) is the highest paved international road in the world and often known as the 8th wonder of the world.
 The travels started from Rawalpindi and end on Khunjerab Pass (elevation 4,693 metres or 15,397 feet), the highest paved international border crossing in the world and the highest point on the Karakoram Highway.

 The show comprises the adventure, thrill and depiction of native culture of Kohistan, Gilgit and Hunza.

 Safar Hai Shart also showed Nanga Parbat (the killer mountain) and the related expedition stories specially of Hermann Buhl, Reinhold Messner in 6th and 7th episodes.

 This program was produced with the cooperation of Frontier Works Organisation and World Wide Fund for Nature.